hack-gpon/hack-gpon.github.io/_ont/ont-zyxel-pmg3000-d20b.md

 {% include image.html file="op151s.png" alt="Ziza OP151S" caption="Ziza OP151S" %}

 Once you access the stick via ssh you will be presented with a second tier login.
 The credentials to access the zyxel shell are: username: `twmanu` , password: `twmanu`.
-From the zyxel shell you can move to a standard linux shell via the `linuxshell` command
+From the Zyxel shell you can move to a standard Linux shell using the `linuxshell` command

 ## Firmware is interchangeable with: